muhsin-msn/motion_mapping/README.md

 #  motion_mapping

 This project involves teleoperating dual Panda robots in simulation.
 The left arm robot follows the Aruco marker pose .
-THe right arm robot follows the EE of UR10  robot.
+The right arm robot follows the EE of UR10  robot.

 ## Requirements